ingonyama-zk/icicle/docs/docs/icicle/overview.md

 ## What Can You Do with ICICLE?

-[ICICLE](https://github.com/ingonyama-zk/icicle) can be used much like any other cryptography library—but with the added benefit of acceleration.
+[ICICLE](https://github.com/ingonyama-zk/icicle) can be used much like any other cryptography library with the added benefit of acceleration.
 Thanks to multiple integrations, it's already proven effective across a range of use cases:

 ### Boost Your ZK Prover Performance